 Make sure you grab a copy of Nottingham's Left Lion magazine to keep up to date with gig and culture listings.

 Gig addict?
 With a 10,000-capacity arena, the famous Rock City, and a host of intimate venues, Nottingham is the beating heart of live music.

-Stealth is the Midlands mecca for dance fans – at the Rescue Rooms, you’ll find big artists, up-and-coming acts, and everyone in-between.
+Stealth is the Midlands mecca for dance fans, and at the Rescue Rooms, you’ll find big artists, up-and-coming acts, and everyone in between.

 Just a short drive or train ride away is some of the finest countryside in the world.
 Make sure you take a trip to the legendary Sherwood Forest, or blow away the cobwebs exploring the Peak District National Park.

 When the sun shines, head out to some of the parks and green spaces around the city.
 In fact, our City Campus is right next to the Arboretum park, a great place to relax and unwind after a late night in the library.